 - Butter or spray a 9x4 inch (10x24 cm) loaf pan and, if you want, add a strip of parchment paper to cover the bottom and two shorter sides.
 This will make it easier to remove the bread.

-- Beat soft butter for 20 seconds in a large bowl with an electric mixer (if using a stand mixer with the paddle attachment).
+- Cream butter by beating it for 20 seconds in a large bowl with an electric mixer (if using a stand mixer with the paddle attachment).

 - Add sugar gradually while you continue beating at medium speed, and then for 3 more minutes after adding all of it.
 The mixture should be light in color, fluffy and the sugar will have partially dissolved.